e1miran/Now-Playing-Serato/README.md

 ## Considerations and Pre-requisites

 __Now Playing__ was developed and tested in an environment using a Serato DJ compatible controller.

-While it can be used with Serato DJ in DVS mode, this has not been tested.
-Therefore, behavior regarding the timing of song updates is not known.
+*NOTE*: Serato in DVS mode has not been tested.
+Behavior regarding the timing of song updates is not known.
 If song updates occur too quickly with DVS, try the Remote mode.

 __Only applies when using the Remote Mode to retrieve track data:__